Anyline/mobile-ocr-documentation-anyline/source/index.md

 # Introduction

 Anyline provides an easy-to-use SDK for applications to enable Optical Character Recognition (OCR) on mobile devices.
-This API contains a [Quick Start Guide] (#getting-started) for all supported platforms, a detailed description for the [Anyline Config] (#anyline-config) as well as descriptions and examples for the available [modules] (#modules).
+This API contains a [Quick Start Guide] (#getting-started) for all supported platforms, a detailed description for the [Anyline Config] (#anyline-config) as well as descriptions and examples for the available [Modules] (#modules).

 ### Supported Platforms
 - Android
 - iOS
-- WP (by Q3 2015)
+- WP (by Q4 2015)

 ### Available Modules
-- **Barcode & QR Code:**  Scan 16 international barcodes & QR codes
+- [**Barcode:**] (#barcodeModule)  Scan 16 international barcodes & QR codes
-- **Meter Reading:** Scan meter readings of various electric, gas, water or heat meters
+- [**Energy:**] (#energyModule) Scan meter readings of various electric, gas, water or heat meters
-- **Passport (MRZ):**  Reliable scanning of data from passports' machine readable zones (MRZ)
+- [**MRZ:**] (#mrzModule)  Reliable scanning of data from passports' and IDs' machine readable zones (MRZ)
-- **Custom:** We will support you when implementing other use cases for mobile OCR technology.
+- **Custom:** Got any other ideas?
+We will support you when implementing other use cases for mobile OCR technology.

 # Getting Started

+This section contains a a brief description of the files included in SDK bundle as well as a requirement description and a Quick Start Guide for all available platforms.

 ## Android ##

-The bundle contains the following parts:
+The Android bundle contains the following parts:

-- **AnylineSDK:**      contains the anyline-android-release.aar
+- **AnylineSDK:**      contains the anyline-android-release.aar library
-- **Documentation:**    contains java doc for the anyline-sdk
+- **Documentation:**    contains the java doc for the anyline-sdk
-- **AnylineSDKExamples:**      contains a simple app where each module is implemented, it can be installed right away
+- **AnylineSDKExamples:**      contains a simple app where an example for each module is implemented - it can be installed right away
 - **LICENSE:** 			third party license agreements
-- **README:**			containing a quick start - setup and module description
+- **README:**			contains a quick start - setup and module description

 ### Requirements